FlowPay/client-openapi/docs/general.md

 On the end user side, FlowPay ensures that **users own their data, can access it at any time and fully manage it**.
 They can choose which data to share with third parties in the most transparent way possible.

-## Contributi
+## Contributions

-FlowPay accoglie con favore i contributi da parte dei partner.
-Il file OpenAPI è disponibile pubblicamente su GitHub: [FlowPay/client-openapi](https://github.com/FlowPay/client-openapi).
+FlowPay welcomes contributions from partners.
+The OpenAPI file is publicly available on GitHub: [FlowPay/client-openapi](https://github.com/FlowPay/client-openapi).

-I partner possono proporre modifiche effettuando un _fork_ del repository e inviando una _pull request_.
+Partners can propose changes by forking the repository and submitting a pull request.

 # Introduction